clearlinux/clear-linux-documentation/source/clear-linux/tutorials/wordpress/web-server-install.rst

 #.
 To verify that the Apache server application is running, open a web
    browser and navigate to: http://localhost.

-   If the service is running, a confirmation message appears, as shown in figure 1.
+   If the service is running, a confirmation message will appear, similar to the message shown in figure 1.

    .. figure:: figures/web-server-install-1.png
       :alt: This web server is operational from host.